sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 | *z*\ :sub:`*X̄*` ~ Normal(0, 1)

-(again, see section :doc:`../Ch04/Ch04_Descriptives_5` if you have forgotten why thit is true).
+(again, see section :doc:`../Ch04/Ch04_Descriptives_5` if you have forgotten why this is true).
 In other words, regardless of what scale the original data are on, the *z*-statistic itself always has the same interpretation: it is equal to the number of standard errors that separate the observed sample mean *X̄* from the population mean µ\ :sub:`0` predicted by the null hypothesis.
 Better yet,